neurotech-berkeley/eeg-pipeline/README.md

 # eeg-pipeline
-An EEG Pipeline to stream data from headsets to Google Collab.
+An EEG Pipeline webapp to stream data from headsets, visualize, analyze and build models.